 Caregiver Events

-Join us on Saturday, August 16th from 5:00-7:00 PM with our friends at Sweetwater Farms for an afternoon of fun for the whole family.
-Enjoy face painting, farm animals, and fun surprises—plus, dinner is included!
+Join us on Saturday, May 2nd from 5:00-7:00 PM with our friends at Sweetwater Farms for an afternoon of fun for the whole family.
+Enjoy farm animals, and fun surprises—plus, dinner and treats are included!
 Don’t miss this special evening of connection and play!

 Dinner will be included.